Best Bass Guitar Brands for Beginners

 How to Choose Your First Bass

 It can all be pretty confusing when you are first starting out, but I hope this article helped.
-In summary:
+Remember that these recommendations are based on my own opinions.
+As always, I suggest you do plenty of research before making a decision.

 - Most beginners are smart to start out on a Squier Jazz or Precision Bass.
 They are solid, basic instruments with half a century of heritage behind them.